Anti-spam techniques

 Various anti-spam techniques are used to prevent email spam (unsolicited bulk email).

 No technique is a complete solution to the spam problem, and each has trade-offs between incorrectly rejecting legitimate email (false positives) as opposed to not rejecting all spam email (false negatives) – and the associated costs in time, effort, and cost of wrongfully obstructing good mail.
+This leads to combinations of the many techniques in order to achieve the best protection against spam and the potential harms that may come with it, while keeping the emails that should be seen intact.

-Anti-spam techniques can be broken into four broad categories: those that require actions by individuals, those that can be automated by email administrators, those that can be automated by email senders and those employed by researchers and law enforcement officials.
+Anti-spam techniques can be broken into four broad categories: those that require actions by individuals (end-user techniques), those that can be automated by email administrators, those that can be automated by email senders and those employed by researchers and law enforcement officials.
+They are often used in conjunction with one another.

 End-user techniques

 There are a number of techniques that individuals can use to restrict the availability of their email addresses, with the goal of reducing their chance of receiving spam.

 Discretion

 Sharing an email address only among a limited group of correspondents is one way to limit the chance that the address will be "harvested" and targeted by spam.
 Similarly, when forwarding messages to a number of recipients who don't know one another, recipient addresses can be put in the "bcc: field" so that each recipient does not get a list of the other recipients' email addresses.

+When identifying spam, the email of the sender might be slightly off then that of an official company.
+Writing might lack professionalism and grammar.
+In the modern age AI can be used to create the messages and can have an automated or robotic style of language.